 Make sure the prop works.
 The more complicated the prop, the greater the chance that something can go wrong.
 Test it, test it and then test it again beforehand.
 This is especially important if the prop forms a key part of the presentation; for example, if it is an invention that you are revealing to the public.

-In the case of the iPhone X demonstration, Apple should have known that the phone would lock if different people had been handling it.
+For the iPhone X demonstration, Apple should have known that the phone would lock if different people had been handling it.
 The last person to handle the phone before the demonstration should have been Federighi himself.
 He should have opened it a couple of times using face recognition to make sure that it was ready to go.

 To his credit, Federighi did have a backup plan—which I also discuss in my earlier post—a second iPhone X. Even so, it would have been preferable had Federighi had the presence of mind to explain Apple’s lockout feature, enter the passcode, close the phone and open it again with face recognition.
 To be fair, he would have had to do all these mental gymnastics quickly and in the heat of the moment and with the eyes of the world upon him.